oneapi-src/oneTBB/rfcs/proposed/numa_support/README.md

 In particular, NUMA tuning typically involves:

 1. Understanding the overall application problem and its use of algorithms and data containers
-2. Placement of data container objects onto memory resources
+2. Placement/allocation of data container objects onto memory resources
 3. Distribution of tasks to hardware resources that optimize for data placement

 As shown in the previous example, the oneTBB 1.3 specification only provides low-level